KL Metropolis: Metropolis Park

-Also known as the KL Metropolis Park, it will have 8 acre of urban park and recreational facilities which will be constructed in between MET 3 and MITEC as part of the government's Greener KL initiative.
+Also known as the KL Metropolis Park, it will have 8 acre of urban park and recreational facilities which will be constructed in between MET 3 and MITEC lands as part of the government's Greener KL initiative.
 It will be integrated to the other precincts via pedestrian walkaways in the district while Naza TTDI Sdn Bhd will be managing the RM20 million park over 15 years.
 Among the facilities included will be a dry and wet playground, jogging park, kinetic fitness stations, therapeutic garden, terrace garden, sculpture park, picnic mound, nightscapes, event lawn, amphitheatre and dry fountain.
-The park is slated for completion by 2023, though construction works have not commenced yet.
+The park is currently undergoing construction phase.

 MET 1 – Somerset, Met Galleria, Met 1 Residences

-TTDI KL Metropolis Sdn Bhd, a wholly-owned subsidiary of Naza TTDI, is currently constructing MET 1 on 4.25 acres of land right beside the Kuala Lumpur High Court.
+TTDI KL Metropolis Sdn Bhd, a wholly owned subsidiary of Naza TTDI, is currently constructing MET 1 on 4.25 acres of land right beside the Kuala Lumpur High Court.
 MET 1’s development will include an office tower, 55-storey MET1 Residences, Somerset KL Metropolis by The Ascott Limited (Ascott) and MET Galleria.
 It is also one of the first retail component of the KL Metropolis development with 80000 sqft space on 3 levels of retail.
 The project was officially kicked off in 2017 and is expected to be completed in 2023.